-General Education (AA)

-The Associate of Arts degree is designed for students who wish to pursue a bachelor's degree at a four-year college or university.
+General Education (AA) Degree Type Associate of Arts The Associate of Arts degree is designed for students who wish to pursue a bachelor's degree at a four-year college or university.
 UACCB's A.A. degree consists of 48 credit hours of general education requirements and an additional 12 credit hours of electives.
 In the elective component, students may complete any 12 credit hours of college-level courses in order to complete the degree.
 The electives students choose, with the assistance of an academic advisor, will depend upon upper-level program intent.